nethesis/tancredi/modelsGet.md

 ### Filter by usage

-Select the models that are referenced by phone instances (The phone property `model` is equal to the model `name` property).
+Select the models that are referenced by phone instances (The phone attribute `model` is equal to the model `name` attribute).

     GET /tancredi/api/v1/models?filter[used]